terraform-ibm-modules/terraform-ibm-icd-elasticsearch/solutions/security-enforced/README.md

 - Kibana dashboard for Elasticsearch, if enabled.

 **Note on accessing Kibana:** If Kibana is enabled, you can access the Kibana application over a IBM private network using the method outlined [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-vpe).

-**Note on setting kibana_visibility:** When the Kibana application visibility is changed from private to public using kibana_visibility variable, it will become accessible from the public Internet.
-However, access via the IBM Cloud private network will no longer be available.
-This change takes effect immediately, potentially impacting active users or integrations.
-It is important to consider the associated security implications before proceeding.

 ![fscloud-elastic-search](../../reference-architecture/deployable-architecture-elasticsearch.svg)